avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 # bananapi-zero-ubuntu-base-minimal
-BananaPi M2 Zero  - Ubuntu Xenial Base Minimal Image (Experimental) - U-Boot 2017.09 / Kernel 4.17.y (mainline 4.17.4)
+BananaPi M2 Zero  - Ubuntu Xenial Base Minimal Image (Experimental) - U-Boot 2017.09 / Kernel 4.18.y (mainline)

 This is a **WiP**, a bare minimum firmware image (CLI - command line interface) with basic configurations.
 Kernel used is Mainline kernel 4.17.4 with some patches applied.
 The idea behind this firmware is to have a very basic sd card image and add packages to your need.